-1 Role of the Designated Safeguarding Lead
+1. Role of the Designated Safeguarding Lead

-- 1.1 The Designated Safeguarding Lead (DSL) at our school will always be a senior member of staff from the school leadership team, and their lead responsibility for safeguarding and child protection (including online safety) will always be explicit in their job description. - 1.2 The DSL will be given the additional time, funding, training, resources and support they need to carry out the role effectively. - 1.3 Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
+- 1.1.
+The Designated Safeguarding Lead (DSL) at our school will always be a senior member of staff from the school leadership team, and their lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) will always be explicit in their job description. - 1.2.
+The DSL will be given the additional time, funding, training, resources and support they need to carry out the role effectively. - 1.3.
+Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.

-2 Availability
+2. Availability

-2.1 During term time the DSL or a deputy will always be available (during school hours, or out of hours for a school arranged activity such as a school trip) for staff in the school to discuss any safeguarding concerns, whether in person, via telephone or via TEAMS.
+2.1 During term time the DSL or a deputy will always be available (during school hours, or out of hours for a school arranged activity such as a school trip) for staff in the school to discuss any safeguarding concerns.
+In exceptional circumstances availability via phone or TEAMS may be necessary.

-3 Manage referrals
+3. Manage referrals

-- 3.1 The DSL will refer cases: - of suspected abuse and neglect to East Sussex children's social care as required and support staff who make referrals to East Sussex children's social care; - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme; - where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - where a crime may have been committed to the Police as required. using the NPCC-When to call the police guidance to inform this decision. - Registered early years settings must notify Ofsted, or the childminder agency with which they are registered, of any serious accident, illness, or injury to, or death of, any child while in their care and of the action taken.
+- 3.1.
+The DSL will refer cases: - of suspected abuse and neglect to East Sussex children's social care as required and support staff who make referrals to East Sussex children's social care;

+- to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme; - where a person is dismissed or left due to risk or harm to a child to the Disclosure and Barring Service as required; and - where a crime may have been committed to the police as required using the NPCC When to call the police guidance to inform this decision. - 3.2.
+Registered early years settings must notify Ofsted, or the childminder agency with which they are registered, of any serious accident, illness, or injury to, or death of, any child while in their care and of the action taken.
 Notify the ESCC Early Years Improvement Team who will provide further advice and guidance.

-4 Working with others
+4. Working with others

-- 4.1 The DSL will: - act as a source of support, advice and expertise for all staff; - act as a point of contact with the safeguarding partners; - liaise with the headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" and the LADO for child protection concerns in cases which concern a staff member; - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), on matters of safety and safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically; - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health;
+- 4.1.
+The DSL will: - act as a source of support, advice and expertise for all staff; - act as a point of contact with the safeguarding partners; - liaise with the headteacher to inform them of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" and the LADO for child protection concerns in cases which concern a staff member; - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), on matters of safety and safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically; - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health;